What is an Eco Resort: The Ultimate Guide

 Exploring Jamaica, The Dharma Trails

-What Is The Difference Between An Eco Resort, Eco Hotel And Eco Lodge?
+What is the difference between an Eco Resort, Eco Hotel and Eco Lodge?

 Eco Resorts are generally a self-contained destination.
 They can provide for all of your travel needs whether it’s entertainment, experiences, relaxation, or privacy that you are after.
 They are usually situated somewhere remote (like a pristine beach or island) and cater for eco conscious guests who like the finer ammenities.
 Private villas including swimming pools are offered by some of the top eco resorts.
 The Rockhouse Negril & True Blue Bay Boutique resort are great examples of eco resorts around the world